Additional Course Information

 Students are required to complete 12 hours of clinical work per week during the semester in addition to attending class.
 Class meets for two hours each week.

-Students in the Environmental Clinic work to improve environmental quality and protect the public health of low-income communities in Texas.
-The Clinic’s projects include cases in federal and state courts and permitting and rulemaking proceedings before administrative agencies.
+Students in the Environmental Clinic work to improve environmental quality and public health in low-income communities in Texas.
+The Clinic’s projects include cases in federal and state courts, as well as permitting and rulemaking proceedings before administrative agencies.
 Our clients are primarily low-income individuals and communities who are exposed to high cumulative levels of pollution.

 The Clinic is graded on a pass/fail basis.
-Students must complete and document approximately fifteen hours of clinical work per week during the semester, in addition to class meetings and preparation time.
-The clinic class will meet for approximately two hours per week.
-In addition, case rounds will be scheduled for one hour per week.
+Students must complete and document approximately fifteen hours of clinical work per week, in addition to class meetings and preparation time.
+The clinic class meets for approximately two hours per week.
+In addition, team meetings will be scheduled for one hour per week.
 There is no prerequisite for the Clinic.